syncfusion-content/windowsforms-docs/WindowsForms/gradientpanelext/Overview.md

 ---
 layout: post
-title: Overview | WindowsForms | Syncfusion
+title: Overview of Syncfusion GradientPanelExt for WindowsForms
-description: Overview
+description: A quick introduction about the panel derived GradientPanelExt controls with the customizable gradient background and rounded borders
 platform: WindowsForms
 control: EditorPackage
 documentation: ug